Typical thermalization of low-entanglement states

 for system-size independent constants $\gamma_4,\gamma_5$.
 The proof may be found in the Supplemental Material, Section II, and easily generalizes to other choices of $\delta$.
 As anticipated, the unitary ensemble $\mathcal E(\delta)$ is chosen in order to approximately preserve the energy of any state; this implies that $U\sim \mathcal E(\delta)$ approximately commutes with the Hamiltonian, and we show $\|H-UHU^\dagger\|_\infty\leq \delta$.
 For the choice of $\delta$ as in \cref{thm:thermalization} we derive the following result

 with $H'=UHU^\dagger$.
-This means that the dynamics under $U$ and $UHU^\dagger$ are indistinguishable up to a time $t^*\sim N^{\kappa-\frac{1-\alpha}{D+1}}$.
+This means that the dynamics under $H$ and $UHU^\dagger$ are indistinguishable up to a time $t^*\sim N^{\kappa-\frac{1-\alpha}{D+1}}$.
 If $\kappa>0$, that is the BE error decays faster than the worst-case scenario, $\alpha$ can be chosen such that $t^*$ increases with the system size.
 In other words $H$ and $UHU^\dagger$ generate nearly the same dynamics for a time $t^*\sim \mathrm{poly}(N)$.
 Finally, we would like to emphasize that our rigorous approach allows to put on precise and solid ground some of the results obtained on equilibration in Ref.~\cite{reimann_transportless_2019}.

 It is now worth noting that if both $\rho$ and $\sigma$ are translation-invariant, the averaging over regions in the definition of $D_l(\rho,\sigma)$ can be dropped, making the indistinguishability statement valid for any observable supported on an individual small region.
 We show that if the original Hamiltonian is translation-invariant, we recover this property to some extent in the equilibrium state of the perturbed Hamiltonian.
 More specifically, consider an observable $A$ supported in $C\in \mathcal C_l$ and $H$ translation-invariant.
-For $U$ drawn from $\mathcal E(\delta)$ we show that, with probability at least $1-\sum_k\exp(-c {d_k\epsilon}/{\|A\|^2_\infty})$ for a constant $c$, it holds, with $d_k=\mathrm{dim}(\mathcal W_k)$,

-Details and proofs are available in the Supplemental Material, Section IV.
-Notice that the probability is large assuming that the number of eigenstates in each windows grows with the system size.
-By applying this to $\rho=g_\beta(UHU^\dagger)$ we also get translation invariance in the same sense for the randomized Gibbs state, that is, $\rho_\infty^{UHU^\dagger}$ can be replaced by $g_\beta(UHU^\dagger)$ in \cref{eq:translinv}.
+For $U$ drawn from $\mathcal E(\delta)$ we show, {assuming all windows centered around an extensive energy contain exponentially many eigenvalues, that except with probability $\ee^{-\Omega(N)} $ , } Details and proofs are available in the Supplemental Material, Section V. By applying this to $\rho=g_\beta(UHU^\dagger)$ we also get translation invariance in the same sense for the randomized Gibbs state, that is, $\rho_\infty^{UHU^\dagger}$ can be replaced by $g_\beta(UHU^\dagger)$ in \cref{eq:translinv}.

-\paragraph*{Dynamical thermalization.} Turning to notions of \emph{dynamical thermalization}, we have investigated the typical time-evolution of the expectation value of a generic observable $A$, $\langle A \rangle_\rho := \tr{A\rho}$, under the evolution generated by $UHU^\dagger$.
-In the Supplemental Material, Section III, we show that, with probability at least $1-\sum_k\exp\left(-c {d_k\epsilon}/{\|A\|^2_\infty}\right)$ for a constant $c$, the time-evolution is bounded by